 3. Chickpea Salad with Lemon Dressing – $1.10

-This crunchy, refreshing salad is perfect for lunch or meal prep.
-Chickpeas are cheap, filling, and packed with nutrients.
+This crunchy, refreshing salad is perfect for lunch or as part of your meal prep.
+Chickpeas are inexpensive, filling, and rich in nutrients.

 4. Egg & Veggie Fried Rice – $1.40